Joshua Rozenberg

-Joshua Rufus Rozenberg KC (hon) (born 30 May 1950) is a British solicitor, legal affairs commentator, and journalist.
+Joshua Rufus Rozenberg (born 30 May 1950) is a British solicitor, legal affairs commentator, and journalist.

 Education and career

 Joshua Rozenberg was educated at Latymer Upper School in Hammersmith and Wadham College, University of Oxford, where he took a law degree.
 He qualified as a solicitor in 1976 after training at Dixon Ward solicitors in Richmond, London, although he never practised law.

 Rozenberg began his career in journalism in 1975 at the BBC, where he launched Law in Action on BBC Radio 4 in 1984.
 At the BBC he worked as a producer, reporter and then legal correspondent.
 In 2000 he left to join The Daily Telegraph as legal affairs editor, where he remained until the end of 2008.